 The Canadian Index of Wellbeing (CIW) is a composite index with a single number that moves up or down like the Toronto Stock Exchange (TSX) or Dow Jones Industrial, giving a quick snapshot of whether the overall quality of life of Canadians is getting better or worse.

-The second release of the composite index in October 2012 showed that Canadians’ quality of life has not improved at anywhere near the pace of economic growth as measured by GDP.
+To illustrate the value of a composite index, here is a graph of the second release of the composite index in October 2012.
+It showed that Canadians’ quality of life has not improved at anywhere near the pace of economic growth as measured by GDP.
 In fact, since 1994, the starting point for the CIW, Canada’s wellbeing has seen an overall improvement of 5.7 per cent – paling in comparison to the 28.9 per cent growth in the country’s GDP over that same time frame.

 Because most of our health statistics were drawn from the various cycles of the National Population Health Survey, which began in 1994, 1994 was selected as our base year.
 Selection of 2010 as our final year of review was determined by the latest full set of data across all eight domains.
 To create comparable index values from our raw data values, the baseline values of each of the 64 headline indicators has been set at 100.
 Positive percentage changes for each one indicate some improvement in wellbeing while negative percentage changes indicate some deterioration.